G4S faces losing out on lucrative contracts-report

-LONDON Embattled security and outsourcing group G4S (GFS.L) could lose out on lucrative public contracts, the group's chairman said, following the furore that has erupted over its handling of security personnel recruitment at the Olympics.
+LONDON, July 22 Embattled security and outsourcing group G4S could lose out on lucrative public contracts, the group's chairman said, following the furore that has erupted over its handling of security personnel recruitment at the Olympics.

 G4S Chairman John Connolly told The Sunday Times he fears the group could be frozen out of future public contracts to run prisons and do back-office police work.